 - Neurosurgical/Neurologic intensive care unit

 After completion of the first 18 months of clinical training, all fellows will enter the scholarly portion of their fellowship.
-Fellows have 2 options at this point: for those interested in protected time for advanced training in research (including advanced degrees), the opportunity exists to dedicate the next 24-36 months to research on the physician-scientist pathway funded by our NIH T-32 training grant.
+Fellows have two options at this point: for those interested in protected time for advanced training in research (including advanced degrees), the opportunity exists to dedicate the next 24-36 months to research on the physician-scientist pathway funded by our NIH T-32 training grant.
 Alternately, fellows may choose to be on a clinical pathway for the next 12 months, during which time there will be light clinical rotations allowing ample time to complete the research project.
 Regardless of the pathway, each fellow has a primary mentor and a program advisor, with whom they meet during the course of their training to help them accomplish their goals at the end of training.

 On the clinical pathway, fellows will return to full clinical rotations for the last 6 months of fellowship and finish up any data analysis and manuscript preparation from their research time.
 On this pathway, the last 6 months of fellowship generally involves 1-2 months of MICU and/or lung transplant, otherwise there is significant flexibility to spend this time pursuing clinical experiences to best prepare the fellow for their post-fellowship career.